-There used to be numerous public bath when only a few rich were able to have their own bath at home.
+We used to have numerous public bath when only a few rich were able to have their own bath at home.
 Now you can find a bath at almost all houses in Japan.

-Bath in a tub for relaxing and wash body outside the tub is the norm.
+Bathe in a tub for relaxing and wash the body outside the tub is the norm.
 You can see keeping oneself clean is one of the most important customs of Japanese people.

 We can see the influence of Shinto beliefs here as it puts importance on caring for nature and keeping oneself clean.

 Temples came along with the introduction of Buddhism from mainland China in the 6th century.
 Chinese influences were strongly seen in earlier times such as having wide courtyards and symmetrical layouts.